-Tego offers medical indemnity insurance for medical practitioners underwritten by Berkshire Hathaway, a brand globally synonymous with trust and integrity.
+Tego offers medical indemnity insurance for medical practitioners.
 We have a profound understanding of the Australian medical profession and the ever-changing healthcare industry.
 It’s this expertise that allows us to provide leading cover with more choice, innovation and greater flexibility.
 Contact us to find out more.

 All content on this page has been written in a generic way, and has not been presented with any knowledge of your personal objectives or financial needs.